-Anja Christoffersen is a woman of many roles; an international model, author, motivational speaker, medical advocate, consumer advisor, holistic counsellor and businesswoman – with her story showcased in media around the world.
-She balances these roles while managing her family business in International Student Recruitment, that her parents began together in 1995.
+Anja Christoffersen is a woman of many roles; an international model, author, motivational speaker, healthcare advocate, consumer advisor, holistic counsellor and businesswoman – with her story showcased in media around the world.
+She balances these roles while managing her family business in International Student Recruitment, that her parents began together in 1995. and studying a Masters of Business Administration (Health Services Management and Entrepreneurship).
 Anja also has a life-long, congenital disability.

 Anja was born with VACTERL Association, an acronym that describes a cluster of defects affecting multiple body systems, for which she has become a global ambassador.
 Diagnosed at 28 weeks of her mother’s pregnancy, her devastated parents began a search for answers.
 There was no known cause or guarantee of survival.
 The only definite was a need for surgical intervention, the first of many occurring at only 5 hours old.